 I told her I’d wasted countless time worrying about my weight, and she was surprised because I’ve always kept that under wraps with my girls.
 I said it makes me really angry and sad that so many girls and women have so much worry over it and that it is, in fact, a very boring subject for us to be focusing on.
 She laughed a little, and I said, again, that it’s super boring and a total time-suck and my hope for her is that she and her peers will find far more interesting things to fill their minds.
 I know it’s not that simple.
 Maybe it planted a seed, that’s all I can hope.

 It’s an insidious little worm.
 We read books like the Bedtime Stories for Rebel Girls.
 I talk to them about the importance of feeling healthy and strong.
-They have a father who actually thinks women are the stronger gender (I don’t argue) and has never made them feel they are less because they are girls.
-I continue to put my bathing suit on in spite of the sense of dread and self-consciousness I feel and I manage to never call myself fat in front of them because I know that matters a lot to their own self-esteem.
+They have a father who actually thinks women are the stronger gender (I don’t argue) and has never made them believe they are less because they are girls.
+I continue to put my bathing suit on despite the sense of dread and self-consciousness I feel, and I manage to never call myself fat in front of them because I know that matters a lot to their self-esteem.
 It’s not great for mine either.
-Diet is a four-letter word in our house and we talk about different foods in terms of health but never in terms of whether they make you gain or lose weight.
-We have been downright fanatical about girl power and positive body image since they were born and yet it still got in.
+Diet is a four-letter word in our house, and we talk about different foods in terms of health but never in terms of whether they make you gain or lose weight.
+We have been downright fanatical about girl power and positive body image since they were born, and yet it still got in.
 I’m not surprised; I was just hoping it wouldn’t be so soon.

-As we continued our walk, we talked about how the media portrays unrealistic images and how they infect our minds with unattainable expectations of ourselves.
-We talked about how we live in a town where people are pretty fitness-focused and how that makes it hard for those of us more attracted to taking leisurely walks and eating ice cream than running marathons and eating paleo.
+As we continued our walk, we talked about how the media portrays unrealistic images and how they infect our minds with unattainable expectations.
+We talked about how we live in a town where people are pretty fitness-focused and that it makes it hard for those of us more attracted to taking leisurely walks and eating ice cream than running marathons and eating paleo.
 (Maybe not exactly in so many words but it went something like that.)
-We also acknowledged that we are happy to live in a place where health and fitness are valued as opposed to somewhere that fast food and sedentary lifestyles are the norms.
+We also acknowledged that we are happy to live in a place where health and fitness are valued as opposed to where fast food and sedentary lifestyles are the norms.
 She said she was glad we go on so many walks together since she doesn’t like a lot of other sports, and I agreed we would continue to do so.

 I have to say, it wasn’t a super easy conversation and I’m sure I didn’t say all the right things, but it was an important one.
-As we got close to home I said I was glad she talked to me.
+As we got close to home, I said I was glad she talked to me.
 She said she sort of felt better and that it helped to talk about it.
-She’s careful, as most 11-year-old daughters are, to not give me too much credit for helping.
+As most 11-year-old daughters, she’s careful not to give me too much credit for helping.
 I told her we’d be having many more talks on the subject, and I pointed to my head again and said: “Whenever you need a reminder that it’s all up here, just let me know.”
 She gave me a big smile and said she would probably be doing that a lot.
 I took a deep breath and thought about how badly I hope she will continue to talk.